of222au/1DV608-php/Project/Vision.md

-#Vision for the project – shareable checklists
+#Vision for the project – "shareable checklists"
 ##in the course web development with PHP (1DV608)
 The idea for the project came from a need I have felt from time to time when you like to remember things like for example what you owe or other owes to you, mainly closest friends or family.
 Even if you write it down on a paper you tend to lose it or spread it out on different notes, making it hard to oversee and keep updated (if actually paid back yet or not).
 You also would like to share it with the ones who are concerned without having to make too much work.
 Finding a good application for it that everyone can and will use is also not the easiest.
 There can also be other things you would like a general shareable space for with your friends or family, like just making notes to each other or discussing in a group without having to use a specific application.